-The Institute is an initiative utilizing UNE’s strengths in the environmental, marine, and social sciences, health care, and humanities to pursue opportunities for partnerships in the Arctic and North Atlantic to position Maine as an international gateway to the “New North.”
+The Institute utilizes UNE’s strengths in the environmental, marine, social sciences, health care, and humanities to pursue opportunities for partnerships in the Arctic and North Atlantic and to position Maine as an international gateway to the “New North.”

-The Professional Science Masters (PSM) in Ocean Food Systems program is now accepting applications for enrollment into its first class for Summer 2019.
+The Professional Science Masters (PSM) in Ocean Food Systems program is now accepting applications for enrollment for Summer 2020.

 All applications for admission to UNE’s Professional Science Masters in Ocean Food Systems must be submitted through the UNE Graduate Admissions Application.

 - Detailed instructions are included in the application